-"He said no." This response is more common than not, Dodson said.
-Dodson stayed in contact with this meanwhile he found his own advocate and got enrolled.
+This response is more common than not, Dodson said.
+Dodson stayed in contact with this man while he found his own advocate and got enrolled.
 Several months later, Dodson checked in and heard, "It made a world of difference in his life."

 Many veterans may feel they don't deserve the extensive coverage the VA provides and shy away from registering.